-We are grateful to Steve Cecchetti, the discussant at the January 2001 American Economic Association Meetings in New Orleans, and to Anil Kashyap, the discussant at the November 14-15, 2003 JMCB-Federal Reserve Bank of Chicago James Tobin Symposium in Chicago, IL, for providing insightful comments and suggestions, to Bob Barsky, Mark Bergen, Matthew Shapiro, and Ken West for comments, numerous conversations and advice, and to the JMCB's anonymous referee for comments.
+\ We are grateful to Steve Cecchetti, the discussant at the January 2001 American Economic Association Meetings in New Orleans, and to Anil Kashyap, the discussant at the November 14-15, 2003 JMCB-Federal Reserve Bank of Chicago James Tobin Symposium in Chicago, IL, for providing insightful comments and suggestions, to Bob Barsky, Mark Bergen, Matthew Shapiro, and Ken West for comments, numerous conversations and advice, and to the Journal's anonymous referee for comments.
 We also benefited from the comments and suggestions made by the participants at the above conferences as well as the participants at the July 2003 NBER Monetary Economics Workshop, in Cambridge, MA, and the March 2001 Midwest Macroeconomic Association Conference in Atlanta.
-In particular, we would like to thank Ben Friedman, Bob Gordon, Mark Hooker, Christina Romer, David Romer, Julio Rotemberg, Bob Solow, Anna Schwartz, and Janet Yellen, We also thank Susanto Basu, George Benston, Bob Chirinko, Dean Croushore, Alex Cukierman, Leif Danziger, Stanley Fischer, Zvi Hercowitz, Daniel Kahneman, Saul Lach, Jacob Paroush, Ish Rosenblit, Will Roberds, Rob Saur, and the participants of the Economics as well as the Business Seminars at Bar-Ilan University, and the Economics Seminars at Ben-Gurion University, Emory University, European Central Bank, University of Haifa, Hebrew University, the University of Michigan, and Tel-Aviv University for comments.
+In particular, we would like to thank Ben Friedman, Bob Gordon, Mark Hooker, Christina Romer, David Romer, Julio Rotemberg, Bob Solow, Anna Schwartz, and Janet Yellen, We also thank Susanto Basu, George Benston, Bob Chirinko, Dean Croushore, Leif Danziger, Stanley Fischer, Daniel Kahneman, Jacob Paroush, Ish Rosenblit, Will Roberds, and the participants of the Economics as well as the Business Seminars at Bar-Ilan University, and the Economics Seminars at Emory University, University of Haifa, Hebrew University, and the University of Michigan for comments.
 We are grateful to the Coca-Cola Company Archive employees, and especially to Mr. Phil Mooney, the Archive Director, for kindly helping us locate many of the materials and data we needed for this project, for patiently answering our never-ending questions, and for comments on the final draft of the manuscript.
-Virginia Cain and Kathy Shoemaker, Emory University Archivists of the Special Collections, helped us with the papers and correspondence material contained in the Robert W. Woodruff Collection at the Emory University Library.
-Lonnie Stegink of the Joods Historisch Museum of Amsterdam and Willeke Tijs
+Virginia Cain, Emory University Archivist of the Special Collections, helped us with the papers and correspondence material contained in the Robert W. Woodruff Collection at the Emory University Library.
+Lonnie Stegink of the Joods Historisch Museum of Amsterdam and Willeke Tijssen of the International Institute of Social History, also in Amsterdam, kindly helped us obtain historical information on HEMA (the "Dutch Uniform Price Company").
+The first author also acknowledges the research assistance of Eleana Aguilar, Xia Liu, and Yihong Xia, and the URC Research Grant from Emory University.
+All errors are ours.